ghobs91/chronicl/README.md

 ## Installation

-To run the Nostr Reader locally, follow these steps:
+To run the Chronicl locally, follow these steps:

 1. **Clone the Repository**: